RyanMagnusson/com.svds.example/iplookup/README.md

 Building
 --------
 This project uses Maven for project management.
 By default calling "mvn package" will create a standard JAR that you will still need to identify the classpath for when running.

 If you want to create an executabe JAR, with the classpath and main class embedded in its manifest, you should execute "mvn package -P executable-jar".
+Running the module created from this will require that all the dependencies be located in a "lib" folder off from where the module is located.

 For testing and doing any simple validation an example log file is saved at "test/resources/sample.log".